AthallaKhosyi/AthallaKhosyi/README.md

 - 🌱 **Currently learning:** **Java** programming language, data structures, and algorithms.
 - 🏸 **Hobby:** Passionate badminton player active in local matches and community tournaments.
 - 💬 **Ask me about:** **HTML5**, **CSS3**, and **Tailwind CSS**.
-- ⚡ **Fun Fact:** Love experimenting with Tailwind color palettes to craft clean and minimalist interfaces!

 ---

 ### 🌐 Connect with Me